-Using Cell Phones with Hearing Aids: Positioning, Telecoils, and Compatibility
+Using Cell Phones with Hearing Aids: Positioning, Telecoil, and Compatibility

-- A combined rating of 6 is considered “excellent,” so you can expect highly useable performance and clarity out of the cell phone and hearing aid.
+- A combined rating of 6 is considered “excellent,” so you can expect highly usable performance and clarity out of the cell phone and hearing aid together.

 - A combined rating of 5 is viewed as “normal,” meaning that the combination of the phone and hearing aid should have acceptable performance for normal phone use.

 - A combined rating of 4 is seen as “usable,” but the quality will not be acceptable for normal phone use.
 You’ll be able to complete brief calls, but it’s not suited for longer social calls.

 That said, hearing aids work differently for each person’s hearing loss, and consider asking a store associate to demonstrate the phone for you.
 This way, you can find out how the phone interacts with your specific hearing aids.

 Hearing Aid Users Cell Phone Positioning